What We Can Learn from East Asian Clinics: Specialization

 Your patients are not there to get poked with needles or to choke down some exotic brew of bitter herbs.
 They don’t really want to confide in a stranger about the color of their urine or the regularity of their bowel movements, they are there to feel better and to find a solution to their problem as efficiently as possible.
 This means that they need the info and they need the herbs.
 And you are in the perfect position to supply that, getting them the results they want.

 What is the single barrier to doing this with North American patients?
 Education.
-This is actually an easy work around if you leverage technology.
+There is actually an easy work around if you leverage technology.

 Narrowing Your Target